 The key stages for community involvement in the preparation of the Local Plan, SPDs and CIL are shown in the diagrams below.
+Leicester City Council will provide regular updates to its timetable via the yearly authority monitoring report and every 3 years through a new local development scheme (LDS).
 Getting involved at the earliest stages or preparation will ensure your views have the most opportunity for being taken into account.
-The Local Plan and the CIL will be subject to independent examination, chaired by a Planning Inspector, when people will be able to speak if they have made a formal comments at the publication stage of consultation.
+The Local Plan and the CIL will be subject to independent examination, chaired by a Planning Inspector, when people will be able to speak if they have made formal comments at the publication stage of consultation.